E-commerce is helpful but competitive, very competitive. Anyone who has dipped their toes in the E-commerce pool knows that fact.

-As a matter of fact, many experts show that only 20% of customers can bring in up to 80% revenue for almost any business.
+Many experts show that only 20% of customers can bring in up to 80% of revenue for almost any business.
 So, it is easy to understand why customer care should focus on repeat consumers.
-Rewarding them is one of the excellent ways to keep them stay and convince them to buy more from you, as upselling or cross-selling for an existing customer is much more simple than introducing them to the new ones.
+Rewarding them is one of the excellent ways to keep them and convince them to buy more from you, as upselling or cross-selling for an existing customer is much more simple than introducing them to new ones.

 When a consumer takes an additional step with you to spend more and remain loyal, take the initiative, and reward them for it.
 There are a lot of choices for you to implement, such as: